Motor Function: Background and recording

 Prior to Motor Function, Binki had been releasing singles after he shifted focus from acting pursuits toward venturing into music following his graduation from university in 2018, and subsequent move to New York City.
 Garnering attention from music media outlets for these singles, The Line of Best Fits Hannah Browne wrote that Binki developed a reputation for "gritty, punkish energy" due to his "novel fusion of sophisticated pop, brattish indie, grungy rap, and the majority in between."
 Based in Brooklyn, Binki has cited the borough's "genre-less" approach to music, as well as the "kinetic energy" of New York's music scene as inspiration for Motor Function.

 Binki's debut EP, Motor Function also drew inspiration from his quarantine stemming from the COVID-19 pandemic.
 The EP's intro track, "Clay Pigeon", as well as "Landline" were both recorded remotely.
 The first song finished for Motor Function, "Revolve" was written and recorded in one day.
 "Revolve" included "glitchy vocals and creeping synth."
 The song also layered "heavy drums and guitars interspersed with short electronic instruments."

 The EP includes Binki's commentary on themes such as "vulnerability, youthful frustration, and broken relationships."

 Release and singles

 In May 2021, Binki released the single "Clay Pigeon".
 "Revolve" was then released on June 30.
 The EP was released through Fader Label shortly thereafter, on August 13.

 Critical reception

 Motor Function received praise from music reviewers, who noted its tracks to have an appealing raw kineticism.
-Margaret Farrell, writing for Flood, stated the tracks on Motor Function "are a spectrum of thrills", pointing to the "pummeling bass" on "Revolve", as well as the "grime and glamour" of "Landline".
+Margaret Farrell, writing for Flood Magazine, stated the tracks on Motor Function "are a spectrum of thrills", pointing to the "pummeling bass" on "Revolve", as well as the "grime and glamour" of "Landline".
 Farrell went on to say "Binki's vocals are commanding without being overbearing," noting the juxtaposition of the "rich" delivery on his singing vocals and the "harshness of his spoken-word" segments.
 Farrell opined that "the overall intensity of Motor Function is an electric balm in a year with much need for catharsis."